akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Since a stream can be materialized multiple times, the @scala[materialized value will also be calculated anew] @java[`MaterializedMap` returned is different] for each such materialization, usually leading to different values being returned each time.
-In the example below, we create two running materialized instance of the stream that we described in the `runnable` variable, and both materializations give us a different @scala[`Future`] @java[`CompletionStage`] from the map even though we used the same `sink` to refer to the future:
+In the example below, we create two running materialized instances of the stream that we described in the `runnable` variable.
+Both materializations give us a different @scala[`Future`] @java[`CompletionStage`] from the map even though we used the same `sink` to refer to the future:

 Scala